Verified

 About Shorewood Behavioral Health

-Patients stay in shared rooms with en-suite bathrooms, designed for both comfort and safety.
-Meals are provided daily, and the facility includes quiet indoor spaces including sensory rooms, a large indoor gym, and courtyards for fresh air and recreation.
+Shorewood clients stay in shared rooms with en-suite bathrooms, designed for both comfort and safety.
+The facility includes quiet indoor spaces including sensory rooms to help with emotional and physical regulation when input becomes overwhelming.
+They also offer a large indoor gym with a basketball court and spacious courtyards for fresh air and recreation.

 Read More